Skip to main content

 Year 1

-During the first year, through a series of specially designed theory and practice sessions, you will learn about historical and contemporary photography practices, and the key theoretical frameworks used to situate them.
+During the first year, through a series of specially designed practice and theory sessions, you’ll learn about contemporary and historical photography practices, and the key theoretical frameworks used to situate them.

 You’ll be introduced to specialist photographic skills and creative methodologies in a supportive environment, to develop your curiosity and creativity.